 7. Conversion Process on the Sales Side

 One of the biggest challenges for any MSP owner is managing a sales team and getting the team to perform.
 ConnectWise Sell adds immediate value, but only again, if the templates are set up correctly, product/service rates are accurate, and quotes are integrated into the rest of ConnectWise manage.
 One way to improve business performance is to streamline the procurement process and provide visibility to the people in the organization that need it.
 [Read: The Top 3 Value-Adds in ConnectWise Sell]

 The devil is in the detail, and several MSPs told us that this turned out to be an unexpected business improvement “ah-ha.”
 How you categorize data, groups, roles, etc. has an enormous impact on how products and services are designated, purchased, and billed within your entire ConnectWise environment.
 Accurate decisions come from good reporting and good reporting comes from data being entered correctly.

 Why Work with Bering McKinley

-There is a vast difference between consultants who have studied ConnectWise vs. business consultants who know how to use the tool in a real-world environment.
-At Bering McKinley we provide ConnectWise support by helping you connect the dots beyond “is the functionality here and how do I turn it on?” to, “how do we get what we want out of ConnectWise using own internal processes?”
+There is a vast difference between consultants who have studied ConnectWise vs. business consultants who know how to use the tool in a business setting.
+At Bering McKinley, we provide ConnectWise consulting to help you dial deeper into your ConnectWise environment.

 Ready to remove the ceiling on how your team uses ConnectWise to make better business decisions?